 This list should only serve as a rough overview of the different components constituting the

-EngineeringWindFarmModel and the available options - please refer to the more detailed description of each component and their respective methods before simulating.
+EngineeringWindFarmModel and the available options - a more detailed description of each type of models can be found in the Tutorials section.

 The specific implementation of the different models might differ from the respective published method, either due to practical reasons, to make it more versatile or to incorporate our own improvements.